-For people with autism or sensory sensitivity, the world can sometimes come in hard.
-Sounds, touches, light, emotions and social expectations are experienced more intensely.
-This can cause tension to build up quickly and make it difficult to return to calm.
+For people with autism or sensitivity to stimuli, the world can sometimes feel harsh.
+Sounds, touches, light, emotions, and social expectations are experienced more intensely.
+This can quickly lead to tension and make it difficult to return to calm.

-In this article you will discover why deep pressure works so well for autism, how to recognize the signals, and especially how the Hugsback weighted stuffed animal offers safe sensory pressure for more calm and balance.
-A natural support for home, school and therapy.
+In this article, you will discover why deep pressure works so well with autism, how to recognize the signals, and especially how the Hugsback weighted plush toy provides safe sensory pressure for more calm and balance.
+A natural support for home, school, and therapy.

-What happens in the body with autism and sensory sensitivity?
+What happens in the body with autism and sensitivity to stimuli?

 People with autism often react more strongly to stimuli.
-The nervous system processes signals more intensely, so sounds, light or emotions can feel overwhelming faster.
-This leads to overstimulation, tension and fatigue.
+The nervous system processes signals more intensely, making sounds, light, or emotions feel overwhelming more quickly.
+This leads to overstimulation, tension, and fatigue.

-The body then needs predictable, safe input to calm down again.
+The body then needs predictable, safe input to return to calm.

-Why do people with autism get overstimulated faster?
+Why do people with autism become overstimulated more quickly?

 The brain of someone with autism works like a sensitive antenna.
-Stimuli are processed more deeply and in more detail.
-What is subtle for others can “echo” for a long time and overload the nervous system.
+Stimuli are processed more deeply and in greater detail.
+What is subtle for others can resonate for a long time and overwhelm the nervous system.

-How do you recognize the signals of overstimulation in autism?
+How do you recognize the signs of overstimulation in autism?

 Recognizing early signals is crucial.
-Common signals are:
+Common signals include:

 - Head that feels “full” or spinning

-- Tension in neck, shoulders, jaw or whole body
+- Tension in the neck, shoulders, jaw, or whole body

 - Rapid heartbeat or restless breathing